usds/playbook/README.md

 ## We Want Your Feedback
 We encourage your feedback and suggestions on these documents.
 Content and feature suggestions and discussions are welcome via [GitHub Issues](https://github.com/WhiteHouse/playbook/issues).
 You may also propose changes to the content directly by submitting a [pull request](https://github.com/WhiteHouse/playbook/pulls).

+Feedback collected before September 1, 2014 will be incorporated into the next release of the Digital Services Playbook and the TechFAR Handbook.

 ## Technical Details

 The Playbook and the TechFAR Handbook are compiled from Markdown files using Jekyll.
-To propose a specific change, you can submit a [pull request](https://github.com/WhiteHouse/playbook/pulls) with your change to one of these source Markdown files, [available in the `_includes` folder](https://github.com/WhiteHouse/playbook/pulls "Link to the Markdown files").
+To propose a specific change, you can submit a [pull request](https://help.github.com/articles/creating-a-pull-request) with your change to one of these source Markdown files, [available in the `_includes` folder](https://github.com/WhiteHouse/playbook/tree/gh-pages/_includes "Link to the Markdown files").

+You can also use Github's in-browser editing feature to make an edit to one of [these Markdown files](https://github.com/WhiteHouse/playbook/tree/gh-pages/_includes "Link to the Markdown Files") and submit your change for consideration without needing to install any additional software.

 ### Running the Site Locally